viebel/blog.klipse.tech/_posts/2021-02-19-data-related-paradigms.md

 ## Summary

+Before we conclude, I'd like to mention that there is a draft [Wikipedia article](https://en.wikipedia.org/wiki/Draft:Data-oriented_programming) about Data-Oriented programming.
+You are welcome to contribute to the article.

 We saw that the three data-related  paradigms have different objectives and each of them pursues its objective by focusing on a different aspect of data inside a program.